Here is one good idea of why is that so: The newsletter is buried among hundreds of other emails the employees receive every day.

 #1 The Internal Newsletter Is Only A Part Of The Internal Communication ‘Puzzle’

-Internal newsletters are created with a purpose to provide specific information to a specific target audience.
+Internal newsletters are created with the purpose to provide specific information to a specific target audience.
 The recipients are determined by you, the sender.

 Unlike corporate promotional newsletters that target potential prospects or employees, internal newsletters are intended to engage readers and build relationships.
 Then why the internal newsletter is not good enough for your internal communication strategy?